-Director of Operations Perry Street Prep 1800 Perry St NE Washington, DC 20018 (202)529-4400
+Chief Operating and Finance Officer, Kelly Smith Perry Street Prep 1800 Perry St NE Washington, DC 20018 (202)529-4400

 SECTION 504 - NOTICE OF PARENT RIGHTS

 This is a notice of your rights under Section 504.
 These rights are designed to keep you fully informed about the school's decisions about your child and to inform you of your rights if you disagree with any of those decisions.